Non-Scaling Stroke for SVG Icons

 1. Open or create your icon:

-Export a minified SVG via File → Export → Export Minified (Ctrl+M).
-Then View → Source Code (F3) to add vector-effect if needed.
+Export a minified SVG via File -> Export -> Export Minified (Ctrl+M), then open View -> Source Code (F3) to add the vector-effect attribute.

 Apply non-scaling stroke (inline attribute or CSS)